tristanic/isolde/isolde/docs/source/tutorials/alphafold/reference_model/af2_reference.rst

 predictions, each of which is really useful in its own way.
 The pLDDT score, a measure of confidence in the conformation and immediate local environment of a residue, is a fairly natural measure to use to adjust the weights of torsion-space reference model restraints.
-This is achieved with the new argument "adjustForConfidence true" added to the "isolde restrain torsions" command.
+This is achieved with the argument "adjustForConfidence true" of the "isolde restrain torsions" command.
 The overall effect of the adjustment scheme is shown below - qualitatively speaking, reducing pLDDT will lead to both weaker and "fuzzier" restraints on the matching residue.
 Residues for which the reference model pLDDT values are less than 50